gradualgames/ggsound/README.md

 ft_txt_to_asm.py does not convert your famitracker data verbatim.
 It uses a subset of all the possible features you can use within a song.
-Here are a list of all the features that are currently supported:
+Here are a list of all the famitracker features and settings that are currently supported:

-- speed
+- Track speed
-- tempo
+- Track tempo
-- pattern length
+- Pattern length
-- frames
+- Frames
-- multi song files
+- Multi-song files
 - "Bxx" effect.
 This is for looping a song which does not end at the end of a frame.
 MAKE SURE TO INCLUDE THIS EFFECT AT THE END OF EACH OF YOUR SONG'S CHANNELS OR THE DATA WILL NOT BE CORRECT.
 THESE MUST BE IN *UNIQUE* PATTERNS.
-- note cuts
+- Note cuts
-- volume envlopes
+- Volume envelopes
-- arpeggio envelopes.
+- Arpeggio envelopes.
 These can be disabled if you do not wish to use them by setting ARPEGGIOS_ENABLED = False within ft_txt_to_asm.py, at the top of the file.
 Just open it in a text editor.
+- All three arpeggio types.
-- pitch envelopes
+- Pitch envelopes
-- hi-pitch envelopes are NOT supported
+- Hi-pitch envelopes are NOT supported
-- duty envelopes
+- Duty envelopes
-- loop points within envelopes
+- Loop point within envelopes
+- Note that when ft_txt_to_asm.py converts your famitracker text file into assembly language, each instrument's constituent envelopes will be combined into a compact 256 byte structure.
+This means if you have any extremely long envelopes that will not fit together inside of 256 bytes, you will not be able to convert your song and the script will show you an error.
+In practice it is rare to have envelopes this long.
+To work around this limitation, you can create additional instruments whose envelopes pick up where the previous one left off, but this size should work for most purposes.
-- all 87 audible notes within FamiTracker are available for you to use
+- All 96 notes within FamiTracker are available for you to use, though pitch will not change below A0, just as in FamiTracker itself.
 - DPCM samples.
 The script assumes only one instrument has DPCM samples mapped to it.
 If you have more than one instrument which maps DPCM samples to notes, the behavior will be undefined.
 NOTE: Your DPCM instrument must specify a volume envelope, even though it is not used by DPCM.
 Otherwise, your DPCM stream will not be exported.
-- sound effect tracks.
+- Sound effect tracks.
 To export sound effect tracks, you must prefix any song within your famitracker file with "sfx_."
 This lets ft_txt_to_asm.py know to treat this track as a sound effect and make sure that it terminates after its longest envelope